 - The hydroskimming configuration is a basic configuration that processes the crude oil from the atmospheric tower into refined products without additional transformation (units in purple in Figure 3) (configuration 0). - The medium conversion configuration comprises the hydroskimming process units but also processes the heaviest component of the stream further using additional process units (units in green in Figure 3).
-The medium conversion can be run using one of these three configurations: - Using the fluid catalytic cracking only (configuration 1); - \circ Using the gas oil hydrocracker only (configuration 2); or - Combining the fluid catalytic cracking and the gas oil hydrocracker (configuration 3). - When enabled, the deep conversion configuration includes additional process units to the medium conversion configuration, allowing for further processing of the heaviest fraction exiting the bottom of the atmospheric tower using higher temperatures to crack heavier compounds into higher quality products (units in orange in Figure 3).
-The deep conversion configuration can be run using one of these three configurations: - Using the fluid catalytic cracking only (configuration 4); - Using the gas oil hydrocracker only (configuration 5); or - Combining the fluid catalytic cracking and the gas oil hydrocracker (configuration 6).
+The medium conversion can be run using one of these three configurations: - Using the fluid catalytic cracking only (configuration 1); - Using the gas oil hydrocracker only (configuration 2); or - o Combining the fluid catalytic cracking and the gas oil hydrocracker (configuration 3). - When enabled, the deep conversion configuration includes additional process units to the medium conversion configuration, allowing for further processing of the heaviest fraction exiting the bottom of the atmospheric tower using higher temperatures to crack heavier compounds into higher quality products (units in orange in Figure 3).
+The deep conversion configuration can be run using one of these three configurations: - O Using the fluid catalytic cracking only (configuration 4); - Using the gas oil hydrocracker only (configuration 5); or - o Combining the fluid catalytic cracking and the gas oil hydrocracker (configuration 6). - In PRELIM v.1.2 an asphalt production configuration was added, which increases the amount of asphalt that can be produced.
+This configuration (configuration 10) consists of only the desalter, the atmospheric furnace and tower, and the vacuum furnace and tower.
+Currently, PRELIM assumes that for this configuration all products from both towers are not further treated and are sold as is (ie. no refined products are made).
+Therefore, after the atmospheric towers, the properties and compositions of all the streams are equivalent to the output streams of the tower.